gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 Ginger theme is compatible with Contact Form 7 WordPress plugin.
 If you want to have a form on your website, make sure to install Contact Form 7.
 Next proceed as you would normally do, create your form(s) and add them within your pages(s).

-### Fancybox Galleries
+### Lightbox Galleries

-Ginger theme comes with fancybox galleries (clicking a photo opens a fullscreen-mode slideshow).
+Ginger theme comes with lightbox galleries (clicking a photo opens a fullscreen-mode slideshow).
 This feature is optional, enabled by default (you can turn it off here).
 There is also a particular configuration required for the gallery itself, that needs to be set up on your WordPress website.

 Edit your WordPress page.